Prerequisites: Qualifying math score and completion of grade 4 math

 Strong estimation skills are often required in making sense of problems and checking reasonableness of solutions.
 In this topic, students apply their number sense to make estimates as they narrow the number of possible solutions to problems involving exponents, divisibility, and remainders.

-Virtual classroom sessions for this course are held every Tuesday at the following times:
+Virtual classroom sessions for this course are held at the following times:

 (US Eastern time zone)